joejcollins/rhapsody-angel/queens/2020-bethany.md

 ## 2020 Queen Marked

+2021-09-06 Took off the MAQS and started feeding again.
+There were a worrying number of dead bees on top of one of the MAQS strips (like the acid came out too fast and killed a load?).

 2021-08-30 Put the MAQS strips on between the two brood boxes.

 2021-08-20 Saw eggs and grubs didn't see the queen.
 No signs of swarming but there are a lot of bees so I added a super.